choco-chai/furima-30543/README.md

 ### Association

 - belongs_to :user
-- belongs_to :address
+- belongs_to :item
-- has_many :items
+- has_one :address